nnance/personal-ai-slack-bot/README.md

 > Note: you may encounter issues locally with `waitUntil`.
 This is being investigated.

+## Agents

+There are several AI agents available within Slack:

+- [ ] Assistant - The main AI assistant that should be present in every workspace and thread.
+It will primarily be responsible for managing other agents and handling user requests.
+- [ ] Scheduler - An agent that can schedule events, reminders, and tasks for users.
+- [ ] Translator - An agent that can translate messages between different languages.
+- [ ] Researcher - An agent that can search for information, articles, and resources on the web as well as perform deep research and return summarized content.

 ## Adding Agent to Slack

 To add the agent to your Slack workspace, follow these steps: